tc39/notes/es7/2015-11/nov-19.md

 EF: formatToParts just strings is unsufficient, order/context is hard to encode.

-…: Some formats are meanlingless, but important to take into account.
+...: Some formats are meanlingless, but important to take into account.
 The construction of the datetime string is very cultural

 EF: essentially it is lossy

 EF: formatToParts aims to explain how format even works.
 It aims to provide an array of objects, with the relevant context.
 Allowing userland code to do its thing

 YK: changing formatToParts should change format

-…
+...

-EF: unfortunately .format doesn’t need to be bound.
+EF: unfortunately .format doesn't need to be bound.

 ZB: lets open issues and see if we can improve this thing.